atrull/powerpredictor/README.md

 ![alt text](test-unfiltered.png "Unfiltered Screenshot")

-## How it ECU Logging works imperfectly
+## How ECUs log

 ECUs log as a secondary or tertiary downstream function for diagnosis, they do not log as a primary concern.
 This means that reported RPM is not necessarily realtime.
 Typically an ECU has dedicated physical hardware for firing injectors and spark plug coils and a miriad other things related to power train, emissions and safety.

 As such, the log at best is a blurry view of what the ECU was doing and cannot accurately show the time of an event, but rather a picture of the state of the engine in broad terms.

 Using this broad data and with some load/wheel calculations, we can get an idea of the engine performance.
 The idea is that the logged ramp of RPM can be used to back-calculate the power generated - i.e. simply: for acceleration to continue at X rate with Y (load * wheel size * drive ratio * other parameters) it takes Z torque.
 Torque values are then converted to HP using standard formula.

+### Mixed Frequency Logging

+Some ECUs (the G4X, for instance) support mixed frequency onboard logging.
+One parameter might log at 1000hz and another might log at 50hz - based on just two parameters the will have, the 50hz parameters will be repeated in the log without change for 20 rows whereas each of these rows might have a different value for the 1000hz parameter.

 ## Limitations

-- Inputs are only as good as outputs, setting up a dyno is not the same as performing logged runs on a flat straight road in a safe environment, remembering which gear was used, etc. You must gather a lot of accurate data to use this tool.
+- Inputs are only as good as outputs, setting up a dyno is not the same as performing logged runs on a flat straight road in a safe environment, remembering which gear was used, etc. The more correct the inputs, the more potentially accurate become the outputs.
 - Only works with G4X [the developer only has G4X ECUs] (but could be extended to others easily.)

 ## Features